 Mr. Pepper was a two year member of the Mississippi Lions All-State Band (1998 & 1999) and a member of The Crossmen Drum and Bugle Corps in 2001, placing 7th in the World Competition.
-He is an active trombonist performing at First Baptist Church in Gulfport, MS, The Coast Big Band, The Entertainment Cartel, and The Gulf Coast Symphony Orchestra.
-Mr. Pepper has been on staff with the Sounds of the South Band Camp in Poplarville, Mississippi, he is a member of various professional organizations, and he is the Secretary and Webmaster for the Gulf Coast Band Director Association.
-Mr. Pepper is an active band clinician, and In the summer of 2017 he served as the Jazz Band Director for the MS Lions All-State Band.
+He is an active trombonist performing at First Baptist Church in Gulfport, MS. Mr. Pepper has been on staff with the Sounds of the South Band Camp in Poplarville, Mississippi, he is a member of various professional organizations, and he is the Secretary and Webmaster for the Gulf Coast Band Director Association.
+Mr. Pepper is an active band clinician, and he served as the Jazz Band Director for the MS Lions All-State Band from 2017 - 2019.

 Elizabeth Jackson has served as head director of the Ocean Springs Middle School and Upper Elementary Band programs since 2016.
-A native of Brandon, Mississippi, and graduate of Northwest Rankin High School, Miss Jackson attended the University of Southern Mississippi.
+A native of Brandon, Mississippi, Ms. Jackson graduated from Northwest Rankin High School and continued on to the University of Southern Mississippi.
 After graduating summa cum laude from USM with studies in music education and history in 2009, she went on to receive her Master of Music Education while working as a graduate assistant for the USM Bands.
-During her time at USM she had the honor of conducting the USM Wind Ensemble as well as the Federazione Bande Siciliane in Sicily, Italy.
-She was also was a member of the band staff that led the Pride of Mississippi Marching Band to the Macy’s Thanksgiving Day Parade in New York City.
-Miss Jackson performed as a member of the USM Wind Ensemble, Symphonic Winds, Symphony Orchestra, and the Southern Miss Steel Pan Orchestra (SoMiSPO).
+During her time at USM she had the honor of conducting the USM Wind Ensemble and the Federazione Bande Siciliane in Sicily, Italy, and she was a member of the band staff that led the Pride of Mississippi Marching Band to the Macy’s Thanksgiving Day Parade in New York City.
+Ms. Jackson performed as a member of the USM Wind Ensemble, Symphony Orchestra, and the Southern Miss Steel Pan Orchestra (SoMiSPO).
 Her primary instructors included clarinet professors Dr. Gregory Oakes, Dr. Jonathan Holden, and Dr. Jackie McIlwain, bassoonist Dr. Kim Woolly, and conducting pedagogue Dr. Thomas V. Fraschillo.

-After completing her studies at USM, Miss Jackson moved to Ocean Springs to start her career in 2011.
-In her current duties as head director at OSMS and OSUE, she oversees all bands at both OS Middle and OS Upper Elementary.
-She leads the "All-Superior" OSMS Symphonic Band, teaches woodwinds in both the Concert and Varsity Bands, assists with the Jazz Hounds, and teaches beginner clarinet and flute class.
-In her time as the assistant director of OSMS through 2016, her Concert Band consistently earned Superior ratings each year at the Gulf Coast Band Directors Association Concert Festival.
+Ms. Jackson moved to Ocean Springs to start her career in 2011.
+In her current duties she oversees all bands at both OSMS and OSUE.
+She leads the "All-Superior" OSMS Symphonic Band, teaches woodwinds in the Concert and Varsity Band, and teaches beginner clarinet and flute class.
+In her time as the assistant director of OSMS through 2016, her Concert Band consistently earned Superior ratings each year at the Gulf Coast Band Directors Association (GCBDA) Concert Festival.

 Cam Roberts serves as the percussion instructor for Ocean Springs instrumental students.
 Beginning his teaching career with the Blue-Grey Pride in 2014, Mr. Roberts directs the high school battery and front ensemble, high school percussion ensemble, and assists all symphonic bands during concert season.
 He instructs 6th grade Beginner Band percussion and middle school percussion students.
 He is an active member of Gulf Coast Band Directors’ Association and the Percussive Arts Society.